thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 Port the manual GUI interface as an .apk if I can ever get p4a or tivy or buildozer setup correctly.

-Move all the images in this project to their own folder/directory.
+Move all the images in this repositories root folder to their own folder/directory and update the links in this document.

 Write a log file for manually performed procedures (e.g. Activation of the solenoid valve.